GodotModding/gmlwiki/docs/guides/modding/mod_files.md

 See [ModLoaderApi](../../api/mod_loader_api.md) for more info on script extensions, translations and more.

-The only thing *required* for the mod main to work is that it defines an `#!gd _init()` function for the mod loader to call and that it `#!gd extends Node` at the top.
-Technically you can even extend any type that inherits from `#!gd Node`, but it's rarely necessary.
+The only thing *required* for the mod main to work is that it defines an `#!gd2 _init()` function for the mod loader to call and that it `#!gd2 extends Node` at the top.
+Technically you can even extend any type that inherits from `#!gd2 Node`, but it's rarely necessary.

 The script below contains some boilerplate code to get you started.
 It is very similar to what you will get when [creating a new mod with the Mod Tool](tools/mod_tool.md#main-panel).